Warren MacKenzie Advancement Award

 The WMAA, founded in 2014, provides an opportunity for students and emerging artists to continue their ceramic research and education for a period of up to twelve consecutive months within the grant year, further expanding their professional development.
 This award is available to current undergraduate or graduate students, recent graduates (within one year), or those who have completed a university-equivalent training in ceramics (including apprenticeships) within the year prior to the application deadline.

 During the grant year, the recipients can research a new technique or process, study with a mentor or in an apprenticeship setting, travel to other ceramic art centers or institutions for classes and workshops, collaborate with artists of other media, and travel.
 Proposals to fund large capital equipment purchases will not be accepted.
-Between one and three cash awards will be made in 2017, up to $4,000 each, for projects taking place between May 1, 2017, and April 30, 2018.
+One or two cash awards will be made in 2020, up to $4,000 each, for projects taking place between May 1, 2020, and April 30, 2021.
 Recipients contribute project updates to NCC’s social media and are required to give a public presentation at their school or other institution.
 See updates from past recipients at northernclaycenter.blogspot.com.

 - who are currently pursuing a BA or BFA in ceramics at an accredited US institution, or